openenergi/flex-device-sdk-java/README.md

 ```

 A Signal's current value can be obtained by calling `signal.getCurrentValue()`.
 For scheduling purposes, it is also possible to determine the time at which the signal will next change by calling `signal.getNextChange()`.

-Release 0.2 will come with a low-overhead scheduling wrapper that invokes a callback `Consumer<T>` whenever the signal changes, so it will not be necessary to invoke these methods directly.

 **Disabling message subscription**